Performs chi-squared tests, including goodness-of-fit, homogeneity and independence tests.

 correction will not be bigger than the differences themselves.
 No correction

-is done if simulate.p.value = TRUE
+is done if simulate.p.value = TRUE.

-An error is given if any entry of p
+An error is given if any entry of p is negative.

-a logical scalar; if TRUE then p
+a logical scalar; if TRUE then p is rescaled

 (if necessary) to sum to 1.
-If rescale.p
+If rescale.p is FALSE, and

-does not sum to 1, an error is given.
+p does not sum to 1, an error is given.

 a logical indicating whether to compute p-values by Monte Carlo simulation.